The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 And then flesh out for Solaris and others.
 Providers are sufficiently unique that it could be quite a complex exercise.

-#10 Updated by Adrien Thebo almost 3 years ago
+#10 Updated by Adrien Thebo about 3 years ago

 - Status changed from Investigating to Accepted

 I have a module prototype at https://github.com/adrienthebo/puppet-network.
 It supports some pretty neat features, but the type interface needs to be redesigned and I need to make sure the tests really cover everything.
 When I get some time free I’ll finish this off.

 #13 Updated by Adrien Thebo over 2 years ago

 My work on this has convinced me that a type that’s actually useable across a number of platforms is also going to require additional logic to handle complex cases.
 For things like bridged interfaces, there’s too much disparity between platforms to implement that just in a native type.
 My plan has been to implement a fairly low level type that implements the basic cases, allows passthrough to the underlying system, and expects the more complex behavior to be implemented in the Puppet DSL.